wiseby/wiseby.github.io/_posts/2021-03-12-Centiro_Week16.md

 ---
 layout: post
-title:  "Internship Week Sixteen"
+title: "Centiro Internship Week Sixteen"
 categories: [The Internship]
 ---

 Worked most part of the week on the Client.
-Refactoring to use modules with *separation of concern* in mind.
+Refactoring to use modules with _separation of concern_ in mind.
 This made the code much easier to read.

 Got some correction to make proper use of REST methods.
 GET should be used when querying results and fetching data, It should also leave the resource unchanged.
 The filtering and pagination where going to be added as query-parameters in the url.